jingyaa/jingya.github.io/index.md

 </table>

 ### Biography
-I received the B.E. degree from the Department of Automation, Beihang University, Beijing, China, in 2016.
+I received my B.E. from the Department of Automation, Beihang University, Beijing, China, in 2016.
 I received my Ph.D. from the Institute of Automation, Chinese Academy of Sciences (CASIA), advised by Tieniu Tan.

 I am now a research scientist in ByteDance Research.